PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 2. **Open a Pull Request** to the `review` branch
 3. **PR Title:** `Submission: [YOUR-ID] - [Project Name]`
 4. **PR Description:** Include your User ID, repo link, video link, and team details

-### Step 4: Video Demo
-- Create a **3-5 minute demo video**
-- Upload to YouTube (public/unlisted) or Google Drive
-- Add the link to your GitHub README and submission JSON

-### Step 5: Social Media
-- Post about your project on Twitter/X and LinkedIn
-- Use hashtags: `#PlotSenseAIHackathon2025 #HavilahAcademy`
-- Tag: `@HavilahAcademy` and `@PlotSenseAI`
-- Add links to your submission JSON

 ### Step 6: Discord Verification
 Post in the `#submissions` Discord channel with: